oopsmonk/documentation/channels/1.0/tutorials/build-a-messaging-app.md

     }
     ```

-    This function is similar to the `start_a_new_channel()` function, except it also takes the channel address and the message identifier, which are used to read the message on the Tangle.
+    This function is similar to the `start_a_new_channel()` function, except it also takes the channel address and the message identifier, which are used to read the message in the Tangle.

 5. Use the `client` object to get the message from the Tangle